patrickhoefler/dockerfilegraph/README.md

 ### Installation and Usage

-Running `dockerfilegraph` will create a `dockerfile.pdf` file in your current working directory that contains a visual graph representation of your multi-stage Dockerfile.
+Running `dockerfilegraph` will create a `Dockerfile.pdf` in your current working directory that contains a visual graph representation of your multi-stage Dockerfile.

 #### Docker